EphemeralSpace/docs/src/design/jobs/roles/scientist.md

 In general, Science leans the hardest into the crew objective and has the most freedom in pursuit of it.
 This is a double-edged sword, though, as it means that non-crew scientist must work at their own expense lest their draw suspicion from the crew.

+### Material Supply

+Telescience and portal events serve as a major source of materials for the station.
+As the portal events teleport in chunks of the alien world, players will be able to harvest resources from them and process them into materials.

+This makes the process of material collection more eventful and reactive; rather than salvagers going out and mining ore when they get bored, the whole crew is given regular opportunities when they know there'll be materials on-station for them to harvest.
+Rather than needing to wait for someone else to collect materials (which can happen randomly at any point during the round) the crew is made aware of _when_ influxes of materials will be coming in and are even given the opportunity to take part in the process.

+While scientists are of course free to spearhead the value extraction process, it is first and foremost a democratized crew activity

 ## RR (Research Rogue-likening)

 Upon activation of a Portal Event, the scientists will be given an opportunity to unlock a permanent upgrade for the station in the form of a new technology.